 World-class sport climbing just two hours from Boston

 This sport climber’s paradise hosts the best schist you’ll find anywhere.
 Whether you’re just starting to climb or a seasoned professional, there are ample lines that will fit your fancy.
 Make sure to check out Millennium Falcon on the Main Cliff.
-Come by early in the month to take part in the Rumney Rendezvous, on October 6, 7 and 8.
 Plus you’ll get to witness the leaves put on a show as the trees prepare for winter.

 The Shawangunks, New York